vuejs/vitepress/docs/reference/default-theme-config.md

 - Type: `NavItem`

 The configuration for the nav menu item.
-You may learn more details at [Theme: Nav](./default-theme-nav#navigation-links).
+More details in [Default Theme: Nav](./default-theme-nav#navigation-links).

 ```js
 export default {